-RV tire covers are worth the small investment as they increase the lifespan of your tires.
-They protect the tires from certain harsh elements, especially the sun, which can cause a lot of damage.
+As a general rule, an RV that is parked for long periods outside will benefit from tire covers as they increase the lifespan of the tires, and protect the tires from the sun, rain, or snow, which can cause a lot of damage.

 It is important to note though, that you will still need to maintain the tires even with RV tire covers.